What is pulmonary hypertension (PH)?

 - sleep apnea

 Researchers aren’t sure why these things happen, but many people group together types of PH based on presumed cause.

 Pulmonary Hypertension | Diagnosis & Treatments

-How we diagnose pulmonary hypertension
+How do we diagnose pulmonary hypertension?

 Measuring pulmonary blood pressure